nephio-project/docs/content/en/docs/guides/install-guides/webui-auth-okta.md

 ## Enable the WebUI Auth Provider

-The webui package has a function that will configure the package for authentication with different services.
-Edit the `set-auth.yaml` file to set the `authProvider` field to `oidc` and the `oidcTokenProvider` to `okta`, or run these
+The *webui* package has a function that will configure the package for authentication with different services.
+Edit the *set-auth.yaml* file to set the authProvider field to *oidc* and the oidcTokenProvider to *okta*, or run the following
 commands:

 ```bash